sheridar/find-pauses/README.md

 1. Create a new repository using this template
 2. Clone and navigate to the project directory
-3. Specify sample names, groups, and directory paths using the SAMPLES.yaml config file
+3. Specify sample names and modify pipeline parameters using the SAMPLES.yaml config file
-5. Run the pipeline by submitting the run.sh script
+5. Run the pipeline using the run.sh script, run `./run.sh -h` to view various options for running the pipeline
-6. Check the subsampling test results by running `cat results/stats/*_test.tsv`.
-   This double checks that the per-gene subsampling was performed correctly, each file should be marked with 'PASS'

 <br>